Jay4242/IPFSFLix/README.md

 Adds videos using the IPFS 'filestore' (to not use extra space) to IPFS & the IPFS MFS filesystem under '/movies/'

+You need to have created a /movies/ directory with a command like `ipfs files mkdir /movies/`

 ------

 #### ipns-refresh.bash